The 30 Best Museums In Holland (Suggested By Locals)

 Address: Houtkampweg 6, 6731 AW Otterlo

-The Kröller-Müller museum is located in a beautiful National Park, the Hoge Veluwe, a gorgeous place for a museum.
-The Kröller-Müller Museum in Otterloo has the second-largest van Gogh collection globally, with almost 90 paintings and over 180 drawings of van Gogh.
-The Kröller-Müller museum also exhibits wonderful paintings by Piet Mondriaan and Claude Monet.
+The Kröller-Müller Museum in Otterloo owns the second-largest van Gogh collection globally, with almost 90 paintings and over 180 drawings of van Gogh.
+The Kröller-Müller Museum also exhibits wonderful paintings by Piet Mondriaan and Claude Monet.

-Helene Kröller-Müller bought these paintings and drawings at the beginning of the 20th century.
+Helene Kröller-Müller bought these paintings and drawings at the beginning of the 20th Century.
 Vincent van Gogh’s intense paintings appealed to her enormously.
 She recognized Vincent’s quest and spirituality and regarded him as an advocate of a new kind of art.

 Ms. Kröller-Müller also collected sculptures, and more than 160 of these sculptures are exhibited in a lovely garden around the Kröller-Müller museum.